-- c.
-The barrel may be no longer than was supplied for that type of firearm in it's military or commercial equivalent configuration at time of issue or manufacture.
+- a.
+Calibre: restricted to 7.62x51 mm (.308 Winchester), 5.56x45 mm (.223 Remington) or .303 British - b.
+Sling straps: may be no wider than 1.5 inches at any point and buckles/adjusters no wider than 2.25 inches at any point - c.
+Barrel: may be no longer than was supplied for that type of firearm in it's military or commercial equivalent configuration at time of issue or manufacture.
 If a flash hider, muzzle brake is fitted, it shall not be included in the barrel length measurement - d.
-Buttstocks may vary in length and be either fixed, adjustable or collapsible.
-Collapsible or adjustable length stocks may be adjusted for length of pull during a match, but buttstocks that allow for other adjustments such as the cheek-piece height or butt-plate canting may not be used unless fixed in position and not adjusted during a match. - Magazine resting is permitted.
-When magazine resting, only the magazine, and no other part of the rifle, may touch the ground. - f.
-Vertical or Angled Fore Grips (V/AFG) may be used but must remain fitted at all times during a stage.
-Resting on vertical fore grip is not permitted. - e.
-Adjustable hand/sling stops and barricade wings, intended to facilitate an advantage are prohibited. - f.
-Bipods and monopods are prohibited. - g.
-Trigger pull 4.5 lbs minimum. - h.
-Optic sights maximum magnification of 4.5x. - Only one magazine may be attached to the rifle at any time, clamping magazines together is prohibited.
+Buttstocks: may vary in length and be either fixed, adjustable or collapsible.
+Collapsible or adjustable length stocks may be adjusted for length of pull during a match, but buttstocks that allow for other adjustments such as the cheek-piece height or butt-plate canting may not be used unless fixed in position and not adjusted during a match - e.
+Magazine resting is permitted.
+When magazine resting, only the magazine, and no other part of the rifle, may touch the ground - f.
+Vertical or Angled Fore Grips (V/AFG): may be used but must remain fitted at all times during a stage.
+Resting on vertical fore grip is not permitted - g.
+Adjustable hand/sling stops and barricade wings: intended to facilitate an advantage are prohibited - h.
+Bipods and monopods: are prohibited - i.
+Trigger pull: 4.5 lbs minimum - j.
+Optic sights: maximum magnification of 4.5x - k.
+Only one magazine may be attached to the rifle at any time, clamping magazines together is prohibited

 When competing in Service Optic (SO) Class all sighting shots are to be taken and observed with the optic sight set at no more than 4.5x magnification.
-Firing any shots in SO Class with the more than 4.5x magnification set may result in a penalty (see A3.9).
+Firing any shots in SO Class with the more than 4.5x magnification set may result in a penalty (see A3.9)